ljsunny/order-proudct/README.md

 3. **Shopping Cart Management**:
    - Customers can add multiple products to a shopping cart.
-   - Shopping carts can be saved in a directory named after the customer ID.
+   - Shopping carts can be saved in customer ID json file.
-   - Each cart is saved as a unique JSON file in the customer’s directory.
+   - Each cart is saved as a unique JSON file in the data’s directory.

 4. **View Shopping Carts**:
    - Customers can view their saved shopping carts along with the total price.